+307.1 A variance is deviation from a specific zoning requirement.
+If granted, a variance allows the owner to develop their land in a way that is ordinarily not permitted by a zoning ordinance.
+A variance is not a change in the zoning bylaw, but a single release from the requirements of a specific zoning bylaw.
+A variance cannot allow a use that is not permitted or conditional in the property’s zoning district.
+Note: granting variance requests should not be common.
+Waivers allow for reasonable exceptions to general zoning requirements and are preferable to variances.
+A request for a variance may only be granted if it meets all of the criteria in this section.

+307.2 The applicant for a permit with a variance is responsible for providing a complete written application.
+The application must, in writing, identify the specific zoning bylaw request of the variance and provide arguments supporting each of the facts described in Section 314.3 below.
+The ZA shall only consider an application for a permit with a variance to be complete if and only if the specific bylaw is identified and all the required facts are addressed.
+The ZA shall not warn or schedule an incomplete permit application for a DRB hearing.

-A request for a variance may only be granted if it meets all of the criteria in this section.307.3 The Development Review Board shall hear and decide requests for variances in accordance with 24 V.S.A. §4469(a) and appeal procedures under §508 of this bylaw.
+307.3 The Development Review Board shall hear and decide requests for variances in accordance with 24 V.S.A. §4469(a) and appeal procedures of this bylaw.
 In granting a variance, the Development Review Board may impose conditions it deems necessary and appropriate under the circumstances to implement the purposes of these regulations and the municipal plan currently in effect.
 The Development Review Board may grant a variance and render a decision in favor of the appellant only if all of the following facts are found, and the findings are specified in its written decision.

-(1) There are unique physical circumstances or conditions, including irregularity, narrowness, or shallowness of lot size or shape, or exceptional topographical or other physical conditions peculiar to the particular property, and that unnecessary hardship is due to these conditions and not the circumstances or conditions generally created by the provisions of these regulations in the neighborhood or district in which the property is located,
+(1) There are unique physical circumstances or conditions, including irregularity, narrowness, or shallowness of lot size or shape, or exceptional topographical or other physical conditions peculiar to the particular property, and that unnecessary hardship is due to these conditions and not the provisions of this bylaw,

 (2) Because of these physical circumstances or conditions, there is no possibility that the property can be developed in strict conformity with the provisions of these regulations and that the authorization of a variance is necessary to enable the reasonable use of the property;